 I have seen some bad reviews on amazon for this heater where it was not performing at all as the user intended.
 I suspect that the heater came with poor calibration, or even more likely the user rotated that red (calibration) ring around before they knew what it did, thus ruining the heater accuracy themselves without knowing it.

 I have not used this heater over an extended duration, but have used it for quarantine tanks and such.
 It has worked great.
 I have used it both with a temperature controller and without.
 It seems perfectly reliable and accurate even when using no controller.

 I very much appreciate the construction of this heater.
 The glass seems thicker and more durable than the competing Hydor Theo heater that I use on the Spec V aquarium.
 The cord is downright robust – seems prudent to give a heater a good cord to make it efficient in getting the power where it needs to go.
 I love that it has a full 6′ long cord – rather have too much than too little.

 Cost and Comparison:

 I think it is reasonable for this heater to be priced slightly higher than some competitors based on the better construction I have described.
 Pricing is fairly flat across the rage of heat capacities (all in USD): The 50 watt is around $21; 200 watt is around $32; the 300 watt is around $32.
-As a comparison, the Hydor Theo heaters is $ for the 50 watt and $25 for the 200 watt (strange – the Hydor heaters are almost the same price across all power capacities).
+As a comparison, the Hydor Theo heaters are $23 for the 50 watt and $23 for the 200 watt (strange – the Hydor heaters are almost the same price across all power capacities).

 The Eheim Jager heaters are very capable and durable.
 I love the construction.
 If I needed a large-capacity, in-tank heater for a larger aquarium, I would probably start with this model in my search.
 I will most likely always rely on temperature controllers to drive the heater operation; however, the controls on this heater are good enough to be trustworthy if I needed to operate without a controller.